Adam's Opticks | A Science and Philosophy Blog

 A popular conception of science sees scientists making a large number of observations regarding a particular phenomena and then proceeding to make generalisations that account for every instance.
 For example, if time and time again it is observed that metals of every type expand upon heating it would seem sensible to conclude that the statement 'all metals expand when heated' is true.
 This extraction of generalisations from evidence is called 'induction'.
 'Inductivism' is the view that science may be defined by this method.

 There is, however, a long-standing debate within the philosophy of science about the validity of induction and inductivism.
 The various objections to evidence-based generalisations arise from the following, comparatively simple argument: No amount of positive evidence can ensure against the eventuality that a negative instance may yet be found.
 For instance, it is conceivable that a metal may yet be discovered that does not expand upon heating.
 Extending the argument into the realm of metaphysics, the eighteenth-century Scottish philosopher David Hume goes so far as to suggest that all scientific generalisations are based upon the assumption that the future will resemble the past, and that we have no rational reason to believe that it will.
 So even if we had subjected all metal in the universe to heating and found that every sample conformed to our expectations of expansion, we would still - according to Hume - have no reason extract any kind of general law.
 Perhaps the next time we hold a lump of copper over a Bunsen burner it might shrink.
 This certainly seems very counter-intuitive - but drawing attention to nature of our intuitions is Hume's intention.
-We only believe that the future will resemble the past because it has always done so
+We only believe that the future will resemble the past because it has always done so in the past.
+Though this certainly seems a very good assumption, Hume's point is that we must admit that it is an assumption in that it cannot conceivably be justified by evidence.

 What such objections to induction have in common is the challenge they pose to science.
 If it is true that a theory may at any time be disproved by a negative instance (whether or not this involves the regularity of the universe unravelling, or simply new evidence coming to light), then the ability of scientists to pronounce with certainty upon any subject appears fatally undermined.